New Zealand Collapse Gives England Hope In Tense Second Test - UrduPoint

 England chased down 277 to win the first Test at Lord's thanks to a Joe Root century.

-A second successive victory over the Test world champions would give England their first series triumph since January 2021.
+A second successive victory over the Test world champions would give England their fist series triumph since January 2021.

-"It is pretty finely balanced.
-It has left everyone in with a chance.
-We'll be looking to take early wickets and see where we can go," England's Ben Foakes said.

 The 39-year-old fast bowler is just third man ever to reach the landmark after spin legends Shane Warne and Muttiah Muralitharan.